Find a code or term

 - Habitability – Habitability means that a home (apartment, house, or rental unit) is safe, clean, and fit for people to live in.
 A place is habitable when it has working heat, hot water, proper plumbing, no dangerous conditions such as mold or pests, and meets the basic standards set by law.
 In New York State, every landlord must keep a rental unit habitable at all times.
 This legal requirement is called the Warranty of Habitability (New York Real Property Law §235-b).

-- HBLVIO – means boiler violation.
+- HBLVIO – (High Pressure Boiler Violation).
 It is a violation related to a boiler that is not safe, not properly maintained, or not in compliance with required rules.

 - LAA – means (Limited Alteration Application).
 It is a DOB filing for small, limited work on some building systems, not for major construction.